 Where Your Body Holds What Your Mind Won't Say

-Over fifteen years of working slow and deep in the fascial tissue of the body, I have found that different areas tend to hold different kinds of emotional experience.
-There are common patterns, and maps that guide practitioners in understanding what the body may be communicating.
+Over fifteen years of experience of trauma-process work and body-based modalities, I have found that different areas tend to hold different kinds of emotional experience.
+There are common patterns and maps that guide practitioners in understanding what the body may be communicating.
 The throat, for example, often holds tension around self-expression: people who have learned to swallow their words, who were not allowed to speak their truth or never felt safe to.
 The shoulders carry burdens and responsibility, the weight of carrying more than is ours to carry.
 The heart centre tends to hold grief, sorrow, loss, the ache of not being loved or not being able to love.
 And the solar plexus holds fear: anxiety, the need for control, the dread of losing it.

 These patterns are a guide, not a prescription.
 When I work with a client, it is intuition formed from experience that guides me, and dialogue that reveals the associations that particular sensations hold for you.
 It may be a memory, an emotion, a story.